 1. The fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society and incompatible with sustainable investment strategies, such as exposure to controversial behaviour, controversial weapons, and fossil fuels.
 2. The fund avoided investment in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
-Companies that breached the international norms were excluded from the investment universe.
+Companies in the portfolio that have breached one of the international guidelines during the investment period, have become part of the Enhanced Engagement program.
+When engagement deemed highly unlikely to succeed, the company was excluded directly.
 3. All equity holdings granted the right to vote and Robeco exerted that right by voting according to Robeco's Proxy Voting Policy, unless impediments occurred (e.g. share blocking).
-4. The fund's weighted carbon footprint (scope level 1, 2 and 3 upstream) was equal or better than that of the General Market Index.
-5. The fund's weighted average ESG score was better than that of the general market index.
-6. Investments with an elevated sustainability risk are defined by Robeco as companies with an ESG Risk Rating of 40 and higher.
+4. Investments with an elevated sustainability risk are defined by Robeco as companies with an ESG Risk Rating of 40 and higher.
 The fund was limited to a maximum exposure of 15% to investments with an elevated sustainability risk, based on the market weight in the portfolio taking into account regional differences and benchmark.
 Each investment with an ESG Risk rating of higher than 40 requires separate approval by a dedicated committee of SI specialists, compliance and risk management that oversees the bottom-up sustainability analysis.